C Foreign language interface

 Empty lists of bytes and integers are converted into C NULL pointers, and vice-versa.
 Empty strings ([]) and null atoms ('') are converted into zero-length, zero-ended C strings ("").
 C NULL strings and empty arrays (i.e., arrays with zero length) are transformed into the empty list or the null atom ('').

-Most of the work is performed by the predicates in the Foreign Language Interface Builder, which can be called explicitly by the user.
+Most of the work is performed by the predicates in the Foreign language interface builder, which can be called explicitly by the user.
 Doing that is not usually needed, since the Ciao Compiler takes care of building glue code files an of compiling and linking whatever is necessary.

 The translation to be performed is solely defined by the types of the arguments in the Ciao module (i.e., no inspection of the corresponding C file is done).